exercism/v3/languages/rust/exercises/concept/numbers/.docs/introduction.md

 ## numbers

-There are two different types of numbers in Rust.
+There are two different categories of numbers in Rust.

 ## integers